April 11-13, 2018

 The Harvard Medical School Annual Bioethics Conference convenes leaders in the field to explore ethical questions and concerns in healthcare.
-Held each April, this two day, single track conference facilitates conversations among experts, and supports members of ethics committees, health care professionals, bioethicicists, administrators, attorneys and others who are interested in addressing ethical issues.
+Held each April, this conference facilitates conversations among experts, and supports members of ethics committees, health care professionals, bioethicicists, administrators, attorneys and others who are interested in addressing ethical issues.

 Conference Planning Committee:

 Robert D. Truog, MD, Committee Chair

 Thomas I. Cochrane, MD